Azure-Samples/azure-sql-nl2sql/README.md

 The command will:

-- download the SQL Server image and
+- download the SQL Server image
 - run it in a container
 - secure the installation by creating an admin user with a strong password
 - restore the sample AdventureWorks2022 database

 The image is free to use and it is using the Developer Edition of SQL Server.

 ## Get the connection string